ss4301group3/sds-resource-mgt-system/README.md

 - tedious is the nodejs implementation of TDS protocol, for interaction with MS (Azure) SQL server

 ### Info - dev tools (included in --dev installation)
-- nodemon - restarts the app everything there's a change in the specified files (refer to the dev script in package.json)
+- nodemon - restarts the app every time there's a change in the specified files (refer to the dev script in package.json)
 - sass - pure JavaScript implementation of sass/scss, scss simplifies css coding by allowing nesting, use of mixins, etc

 ### Info - testing